 The works in “Image Blockade” move beyond the straightforward geographical and judicial notions of extraterritoriality as it pertains to people and spaces to consider how the concept may be extended to regimes of information, representation, and practices that may produce “extraterritorial images.”
 The works presented at the CCA offer a riveting look at attempts to regulate images and what that might mean for shaping political worldviews today.

-The Exterritory project takes shape through art works, research, and varied interventions, collaborations, and public events.
+About Exterritory: The Exterritory project takes shape through art works, research, and varied interventions, collaborations, and public events.
 Exterritory has presented work and collaborated with numerous institutions, including the Kadist Foundation in Paris, HKW in Berlin, the Union of Comoros Biennial in Moroni, the Stedelijk Museum in Amsterdam, and the New Museum in New York amongst many others.
 In 2011, Ruti Sela and Maayan Amir received the Young Artists award form UNESCO for their work on Exterritory.
 Research by Exterritory has been published in books by Sternberg Press (New York, Berlin) and Multitudes (Paris), and has been reviewed in academic journals and catalogs such as the Colombia University Journal (New York), Transfer (Oxford), Camera Austria (Vienna), and others.
 In 2015, an anthology on Exterritoriality edited by Amir and Sela will be published by Punctum Books (New York).

 Exterritory is part of an ongoing collaboration between Sela and Amir whose collaborative work has been presented in exhibitions such as the Biennale of Sydney, the Istanbul Biennial, the Berlin Biennial, Manifesta 8, and at venues such as the Tate Modern, Centre Pompidou, Jeu de Paume, Art in General, the Ludwig Museum, and the Fondazione Sandretto Re Rebaudengo, among many others.